Skip to content

 Everything else (title, derivedFrom, tags, …) maps to its ontology property directly from the model.

-A bundle is LOKF v0.1 conformant if:
+A bundle is LOKF v0.2 conformant if:

 2. Every type value that names a LOKF class (§6) is used consistently with that class’s mappings; unknown types are permitted and treated as lokf:Concept.
+OKF’s spaced type spellings (Attested Computation) are recognized as their LOKF class names (AttestedComputation).

 3. The bundle-root index.md declares base_iri and context if the bundle is to be consumed as Linked Data.
 (A bundle without them is still LOKF-conformant, but is consumed as plain OKF.)